 Why DIY HVAC Cleaning Isn’t Enough

 Knowing how to clean air ducts isn’t always enough to get the job done.
-Sometimes DIY cleaning is not enough to remove musty smells or enough debris to eliminate allergens for household members who may suffer from asthma.
+Sometimes DIY duct and vent cleaning is not enough to remove musty smells or enough debris to eliminate allergens for household members who may suffer from asthma.
 If this is the situation in your home, you may want to consider a professional air duct cleaning service.

 You may want to consider a professional for your air duct cleaning for several reasons.
 A professional will: